 - 1. Stays were placed on new water uses.
 The stays transitioned into moratoriums on large capacity wells and expansion of irrigated acres as described and adopted in this plan. - 2.
 The District and the Department jointly developed recommendations for the integrated management plan (IMP) that are required to sustain a balance between water uses and water supplies so that the economic viability, social and environmental health, safety and welfare of the river basin, subbasin, or reach can be achieved and maintained for both the near term and the long term.
 This was accomplished by working with the SPNRD/NDNR Integrated Management Planning Work Group.
-Members selected from the District's already existing five ground water advisory committees formed the

-SPNRD/NDNR Integrated Management Plan Work Group.
+Members selected from the District's already existing five ground water advisory committees formed the SPNRD/NDNR Integrated Management Plan Work Group.
 Other members were added to the group to be consistent with the consultation and collaboration requirements in Neb.

 Rev. Stat. § 46-715.
 The Integrated Management Plan Work Group held its first meeting August 26, 2004.

-3. In areas that were designated as overappropriated, a basin-wide plan was developed and approved by the Overappropriated Basin-wide Group on \\\\\\ and adopted by the South Platte NRD and NDNR on \\\\\\.
-Four-members from the SPNRD/NDNR Work Group represented the SPNRD on the Overappropriated Basin-wide Group.
+3. In areas that were designated as overappropriated, a Basin-Wide Plan was developed and approved by the Overappropriated Basin-Wide Group on December 16, 2009 and was eventually adopted by the South Platte NRD on August 11, 2009 with an effective date of September 11, 2009.
+The NDNR also issued an Order that the Basin-Wide Plan for Joint Integrated Water Resources Management of Overappropriated Portions of the Platte River Basin, Nebraska be adopted with an effective date of September 11, 2009.
+Four-members from the SPNRD/NDNR Work Group represented the SPNRD on the Overappropriated Basin-Wide Group.
 The first meeting held by this group was February 18, 2005.
-The Overappropriated Basin-wide Plan was developed using the consultation and collaboration process described in Neb.
+The Overappropriated Basin-Wide Plan was developed using the consultation and collaboration process described in Neb.
 Rev. Stat. § 46-715(4)(b) and was developed concurrently with the development of the integrated management plan required pursuant to Neb.
 Rev. Stat. § 46-715(1)(2).

-State statute requires that the impact of streamflow depletions to surface water appropriations and water wells constructed in aquifers dependent on streamflow due to water use initiated after July 1, 1997 be addressed within ten (10) years of the adoption of the integrated management plan and requires that the overappropriated areas be returned to fully appropriated in an incremental manner as described in subsection (d) of Neb.
+State statute requires that the impact of streamflow depletions to surface water appropriations and water wells constructed in aquifers dependent on streamflow due to water use initiated after July 1, 1997 be addressed within ten (10) years of the adoption of an integrated management plan and requires that the overappropriated areas be returned to fully appropriated in an incremental manner as described in subsection (d) of Neb.
 Rev. Stat. § 46-715(4).
 In order to accomplish this requirement, this plan incorporates the steps for an incremental approach to achieve the goals and objectives identified in this plan as required under subdivision (2)(a) of Neb.
 Rev. Stat. § 46-715 of the Nebraska Ground Water Management and Protection Act.